Persona 5 tips. Based on my own mistakes. Seems like I suck even in cyber social life. : (

 Like I would for other RPGs, I headed immediately to the shop after each Palace visit to upgrade gear.
 Twice, my team then wore their flashy new purchases for 48 hours, before finding equivalent or better ones in Mementos.

 Tip.
-Don’t be so quick to buy after earning cash from Palaces.
+Don’t be so quick to splurge after earning cash from Palaces.
 Give Mementos a run first.
 Gear is very expensive in Persona 5.
-You seriously do not want to waste your money that way.
+Do note too that some social links require massive amounts of cash too.

 7) Don’t Neglect Mementos

 It’s a wonderful place to grind, be it for money or gear or personas.
-Going through Mementos is also faster than expected since you’re driving in Morgana Bus.
+Going through Mementos is also faster than you would expect since you’re driving Morgana Bus.
 Suggestion, give Mementos a run before hitting a palace.
-It make things way easier subsequently.
+It makes things way easier subsequently.

 8) Don’t Enter Palaces or Mementos without Lockpicks